Ranking All 7 Of Chipotle’s Proteins, Including The New Smoked Brisket

 Protein: 2g

-Does Guacamole count as a protein option at Chipotle?
-On one hand, it doesn’t have enough protein in it to be considered an adequate source, so we’d like to say “no,” but on the other hand, if you order a veggie burrito, bowl, or taco at Chipotle, you get the guac for free, which means Chipotle certainly considers it one of their main elements.
+Does guacamole count as a protein option at Chipotle?
+Not in the “protein” sense, no. But we’re using the phrase to mean: “main item featured in an entree” and in that sense, it certainly fits the bill.
 So what the hell, we’ve decided to include it!

-People go nuts for Chipotle’s guacamole, and if you’re comparing it to Taco Bell and Del Taco guac, sure, it’s pretty good, but nothing worth obsessing over.
-This is pretty standard stuff at every Mexican joint in California, and if anything Chipotle goes a little heavy with the onion on this one.
+People go nuts for Chipotle’s guacamole, and if you’re comparing it to Taco Bell and Del Taco guac, sure, it’s pretty good.
+But nothing worth obsessing over.
+This is pretty standard stuff at every Mexican joint in California, and if anything Chipotle goes a little heavy with the onion here.

-Aside from the dominant flavor of red onions, we have some consistently ripe avocado here acting as our base mixed with lime juice (a little too much), cilantro, and diced jalapeno bits throughout.
-The diced jalapeno is my favorite feature, it adds a nice subtle kick that sticks to the palate after each bite and leaves you wanting more.
+Aside from the dominant flavor of red onions, we have some consistently ripe avocado here acting as our base, mixed with lime juice (a little too much — someone on Chipotle’s board must be heavily invested in lime groves), cilantro, and diced jalapeno bits throughout.
+The diced jalapeno is my favorite feature, it adds a nice subtle kick that lingers on the palate after each bite and leaves you wanting more.
 It’s a great trick, and I wish they would’ve focused more on the peppers than the onion, but I get that they’ve got to please the average consumer who probably can’t handle the spice.

 Chipotle’s guacamole is astoundingly consistent.
-I’ve yet to have a serving that tastes like it was using over or under-ripened avocados, and though this is more onion-dominant than I like, I’d still order a veggie burrito over getting the sofritas and carnitas, so we’re ranking this higher.
-Even though it’s not really a protein option.
+I’ve yet to have a serving that tastes like it was using over or under-ripened avocados, and though this is more onion-dominant than I like, I’d still order a veggie burrito over getting the sofritas and carnitas — so we’re ranking this higher.

 4. Steak